cancervariants/fusion-representation/docs/source/nomenclature.rst

 The most commonly used component is the :ref:`named-gene-component`, which is complemented by the :ref:`unknown-gene-component` (for :ref:`assayed-fusions`) and the :ref:`multiple-gene-component` (for :ref:`categorical-fusions`).

-In addition, description of read-through fusion transcripts at the gene level may be described with a hyphen instead of a double-colon, also in alignment with HGNC recommendations [Bruford2021]_.
-For example, a read-through of the INS gene to the IGF2 gene may be described as ``INS-IGF2`` in lieu of ``INS::IGF2``, indicating it as a read-through.
+In addition, description of read-through fusion transcripts at the gene level may optionally be described with a hyphen instead of a double-colon, also in alignment with HGNC recommendations [Bruford2021]_.
+For example, a read-through of the INS gene to the IGF2 gene may be described as *INS-IGF2* in lieu of *INS*::\ *IGF2*, indicating it as a read-through.

 .. note:: Rearranged genes can have newly adjacent partner genes with which they produce read-through transcripts.
    Gene-level description of these read-through transcripts must use the standard double-colon syntax.
 See